-Later that afternoon I drove down the serpent’s spine, past Lower Saranac Lake, Lake Flower, and Lake Placid, emerging at the city of Plattsburgh and the crown jewel of the Adirondacks, Lake Champlain.
+Later that afternoon I drove down the serpent’s spine, past a series of Adirondack Lakes: Lower Saranac, Flower, and Placid, emerging at the city of Plattsburgh and the crown jewel of the Adirondacks, Lake Champlain.
 I dipped down into the Champlain Valley and pulled into Point au Roche Lodge as the setting sun was igniting clouds in shades of pink and mauve.
 Because I’d arrived at the B&B after normal business hours, owners Karen and Creston Billings had left a note with directions to my suite and a reminder about their gourmet breakfasts.
 Tired from a long day of traveling, I dragged my luggage to the end of the hall and stopped dead in my tracks.
 The door to my room stood wide open, revealing a four-poster king-size bed, fainting sofa, and the largest whirlpool tub I’ve ever seen.
 A tingle of excitement ran down my spine.
 A private tub!
 After six months on the road using shared bathrooms equipped with showers, this was an unexpected luxury.
 I looked longingly at the tub but decided against firing up the jets that evening; I wanted this bath to be a special event and I was just too tired to enjoy it after my long day.
 “Tomorrow,” I promised myself.

 The next morning, faced with an activity crammed itinerary, I hastily showered and joined the other guests in the lodge kitchen, where Karen offered me a choice between fruit-filled pancakes or an avocado omelet.
 Minutes later I took my first bite and swooned as the buttery egg, avocado and melted cheese omelet melted in my mouth.
 “This is the best omelet I have ever tasted!”
 I exclaimed.
 Karen grinned.
 “Creston is a professionally trained chef.”
 We chatted through breakfast, Karen telling me how they came to own a B&B and me explaining how I became a perpetual world traveler.
 I could have stayed for hours but had to be on my way, as I was due at AuSable Chasm, a rocky gorge carved by the AuSable River on its descent to Lake Champlain.